o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

       return sixPointUv;
    }
    ```
+   {{< note >}}
+   This function includes an if statement for if you enabled debugging for a specific frame in the **Material Editor**.
+If so, then the frame will be the frame specified instead of the frame according to the time.
+This functionality can be helpful for looking at specific frames of the animation to ensure lighting is being applied correctly.
+   {{< /note >}}

-3. Let's see the animation in action!
-Open `SixPointLighting_ForwardPass.azsl`.
+3. Open `SixPointLighting_ForwardPass.azsl` to make some final edits to see the animation in action.
    1. Find `ForwardPassPS_Common`.
-   2. Find where our surface is defined: `Surface surface`.
+   2. Find where your surface is defined: `Surface surface`.
-   3. Right below it, you'll see a section for *Alpha & Clip*.
-The `alpha` value is the first place we want to adjust the pixel shader because we want to use our own opacity map, and we want to use the current frame's UV.
-Replace the line of code defining `alpha` with
+   3. Right below it, find a section for *Alpha & Clip*.
+Edit the `alpha` value to use the opacity map and use the current frame's UV:
    ```hlsl
    float2 baseColorUv = IN.m_uv[MaterialSrg::m_baseColorMapUvIndex];
    float2 sixPointUv = GetUvForCurrentFrame(baseColorUv);